tytydraco/yessleep/out/Broken_by_the_night.md

 But for the next one-in-a-million, just maybe, my tale gives pause before plugging in chemicals with the power to reshape a mind.
 We each make our own choices, but from where I stand in its abyss, the mind is too fragile a supercomputer to toy with.
 It’s our universe, and because it surrounds us, it feels permanent, like the sun.
 But, truth is, we don’t understand our mind’s universe, let alone what can throw off its axis and rotation for good.
 I learned too late.

 I wish I never had this story to tell.
 I’d give up anything to turn back the hands of time.
-It’s a “what-if” reel I’ve replayed so often the film has burned thin.
+It’s a “what-if” reel I’ve replayed so often the film has burned.
 I can’t change the past, but my story can help someone else’s future.

 Did the system fail?
 No.